Spiking

 Has someone been Spiked?

 It can be hard to know if someone has been spiked, but do your best to avoid blaming the person affected for what has happened.
-If someone feels unwell and you suspect it could be spiking you should seek emergency medical attention by visiting A & E as soon as possible and tell them that that someone has been spiked.
+If someone feels unwell and suspects it could be spiking you should seek emergency medical attention by visiting A & E as soon as possible and tell them that that someone has been spiked.

 How can I support someone affected by spiking?